-Information regarding underground storage tank facilities is available online using the Delaware Environmental Navigator (DEN).
+Information regarding underground storage tank facilities is available online using the Delaware Environmental Navigator (DEN) and on the Delaware Open Data Portal.
 A request for information may be made through the Freedom of Information Act (FOIA).

 Underground storage tanks over 110 gallons in size storing petroleum or hazardous substances are required to be registered with the state and pay an annual registration fee.
 Heating fuel underground storage tank systems greater than 1,100 gallons must be registered with the state; those over 2,000 gallons must also pay a fee.

-Owners and operators of all registered underground storage tanks have to comply with Delaware Regulations Governing Underground Storage Tank Systems (7 DE Admin.
-Code 1351).
+Owners and operators of all registered underground storage tanks have to comply with Delaware Regulations Governing Underground Storage Tank Systems.
 To assist owners and operators in complying with the regulations, there is a Compliance Assistance Manual that contains easy to follow instructions and forms for system owners and operators.

 Facilities may have additional requirements for vapor recovery.
 This may require a tank owner to install specific equipment and follow scheduled equipment testing requirements.

 The underground storage tank (UST) compliance program conducts inspections every three years at facilities with underground storage tank systems to prevent releases to the environment by ensuring that the systems are properly installed, inspected, tested, and maintained.
 The compliance program requires that facilities demonstrate financial responsibility for taking corrective action caused by accidental releases from the underground storage tank system.